-The first item, unavailable revenue, arises only under a modified accrual basis of accounting and is reported only in the governmental funds balance sheet.
+Unavailable revenue, arises only under a modified accrual basis of accounting and is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenue primarily from property taxes and other fee receivables.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.